valeriyvan/crazyflie2-nrf-firmware/docs/protocols/ble.md

 -   **Length**: 20
 -   **Properties**: write, write\_no\_response
 Allows to send CRTP packet to Crazyflie.
-The data format is designed to deal with the BLE 20Byte packets limitation VS the classical CRTP 32Bytes packets size.
+The data format is designed to deal with the BLE 20 bytes packets limitation VS the classical CRTP 32 bytes packets size.
 The first byte is a control byte and the rest is raw data.
 The first byte format is: